Wednesday, 2 November 2011

 Director Toni Attard is visibly buzzing as we meet to discuss his latest theatrical endeavour – a contemporary adaptation of The Bacchae, being produced by the MADC later this month.

-The Bacchae shows how, whether it is religion, politics or a new cult following, you cannot control the workings of bacchanalia.“I was thrilled when the MADC contacted me about this play,” he enthuses.
+“I was thrilled when the MADC contacted me about this play,” he enthuses.

 “The Greek myths are easily some of the best stories ever written, so full of emotion, beauty and applicability; I couldn’t wait to embrace the challenge.”